salmiah-ls/Cyclistic-Bike-Sharing/README.md

 For this project, I use 1-year Cyclistic riding data from November 2021 to October 2022.
 Datasets are available in this [link](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ## Tools
-I use 2 tools to complete this project:
+I use 3 tools to complete this project:
 1. **R** to load, clean, transform, and analyze data.
 2. **Microsoft Excel** to save outputs from R and create tables.<br />
-3. **Microsoft Power BI** to create visualization and report.
+3. **Microsoft Power BI** to create visualization and report. <br />Actually we should use **Tableau** for this project because that is the visualization tool taught in this course.
+But based on my experience, I prefer using Power BI.
+Also there is no much difference between Tableau and Power BI.

 ## R Code
 Because the size of each dataset is quite large - more than 100 MB for each monthly dataset, so I analyzed each dataset separately in each R-file.
 At the end, there are 12 R-files contain analysis for each month.
 But, I only upload 1 R-file here because the code in files are same except for dataset file name.